massgov/mayflower/patternlab/docs/a11y-checklist/images.md

 Make sure the file is compressed well, does not contain any style data in it.

-Styles (size, color, etc.) are set via CSS to optimize the use of the file.
-Such data is not in the svg file itself.
+Styles (size, color, etc.) should always be set via CSS to optimize the use of the file.
+Do not include style data in the svg file itself.

 In Patternlab, all icons are treated as decorative.
 All svg files contains `aria-hidden="true"` to ensure its visibility setting in the files.